opengeek/getCollection/core/components/getcollection/docs/readme.txt

 - getCollection: query a collection and store it in a placeholder for reuse
 - viewCollection: grab a collection from a placeholder and render each object via a chunk
+- getService: get/create an instance of a service class